Have you ever encountered a ‘thin place’?

 Invisible we see you!

-May you, in the wilderness of the countryside or the city, find a ‘thin place’ today,
+May you, in the wilderness of the countryside or the city, find a ‘thin place’ today, and be blessed.

 Do contact me if you’ve experienced a ‘thin place’, or would like too?
 As regards the latter, part of my work as an anamcara [gaelic/Celtic for ‘soul friend’] is to work with discerning men and women who want to obtain answers to questions, discover more (about themselves), grow, mature and/or be transformed, and would like to encounter such ‘thin places’ via the Imaginal realm, using creative visualisation/active imagination, wherever they are.